Our Reversals Procedure

-- Vasovasostomy ie. joining the ends of vas together using special very fine stitches thinner than a human eyelash (10.0 double armed Nylon sutures specially made in the USA).
-The medical description of our operation is ‘Multi-layer, microdot microsurgical vasocasostomy’.
+- Vasovasostomy ie. joining the ends of vas together using special very fine stitches thinner than a human eyelash (10.0 sutures).
+The medical description of our operation is ‘Multi-layer, microdot microsurgical vasovasostomy.
 In this exquisite procedure devised by professor Goldstein, the inner tube of the vas that carries the sperms is microsurgically stitched together followed by the muscle of the wall of the vas.
 Then the overlying tissue is closed over the top of the repair for strength and to ensure blood supply.

-- In selected cases where there is definite signs of blow out, we perform Vaso -epididymostomy at least on one side.
-This is even more time consuming and delicate procedure
+- In selected cases where there are definite signs of blow out, we perform Vasoepididymostomy at least on one side.
+This is an even more time consuming and delicate procedure

 There are one of two scars approx. 3 cm long – one on each side of the scrotum.
 We usually close these with a dissolving stitch buried under the skin so that there is no need for further visits to the Clinic.
 After taking tea and biscuits the patient is accompanied home to rest.

 We recommend that if you live further than an hour’s drive away then you stay the night in a local hotel.
 We can recommend the local hotels which are relatively less expensive.